 LC: I was reading that soap operas also had some influence on your work.
 Were these also part of your cultural landscape growing up?

-LC: All these elements that we’re talking about now: the animations, the dramatic sound effects, applied on reality in your videos, create an interesting reverie effect.
+LC: All these elements that we’re talking about now: the animations, the dramatic sound effects, applied on reality in your videos, create an interesting reverie-like effect.
 Can you tell me how you apply or conceptualize these effects?
-For instance, do they occur when you are filming or is it something that you play out in post-production?
+For instance, do they occur when you are filming?
+Or is it something that you play out in post-production?

 MB: I made two big scale environments where a video is shown on multiple channels and screens, and in both cases, I knew what the sculptures in the show will be like, based on the editing process.
 Firstly, I try to have a single channel version that works on its own, that doesn’t need a sculpture.
 But in some moments, when the film might feel too long to the viewer, I want to create an experience in the space, where you can take the time to walk around the sculptures without feeling that you’re missing anything.
 It’s a back and forth of moments when I know that an effect is not going to be achieved through the editing program, but it’s going to be achieved with projection mapping.
 For instance, if I want to emphasize someone’s expression, I have this 3d screen that is made of multiple overlapping circles.
 It’s like developing a set of tools, similarly to how painters develop their own technique of painting.